Skip to content

 Score Methodology: Miners are ranked using a weighted algorithm that prioritizes heat output (35%), efficiency (25%), noise (20%), and home compatibility (20%).

-Why CryptoNight for Heating?
+Is CryptoNight the Right Algorithm for Heating?

 Power Characteristics: CryptoNight ASICs consume 400W-1,200W delivering 20-230 kH/s.
 The memory-intensive algorithm creates efficiency ranges of 15-25 J/kH, with newer ASICs optimizing memory access patterns for power savings.